 The Audit Committee's principal functions are to assist the Board in monitoring the integrity of our financial statements, the independent auditor's qualifications and independence, the performance of our independent auditors and our compliance with legal and regulatory requirements.
 The Audit Committee has the sole authority to retain and terminate our independent auditors and to approve the compensation paid to our independent auditors.
 The Audit Committee is also responsible for overseeing our internal audit function.
 The Audit Committee is comprised of Messrs.
-Woodrum and Petrelli, with Mr. Woodrum acting as the chairman.
-Our Board of Directors determined that Mr. Woodrum qualified as "audit committee financial expert" as defined in Item 407 of Regulation S-K promulgated by the Securities and Exchange Commission (see the biographical information for Mr. Woodrum, infra, in this discussion of "Executive Officers").
+Woodrum, Petrelli and McCabe, with Mr. Woodrum acting as the chairman.
+Our Board of Directors determined that Mr. Woodrum qualified as "audit committee financial expert" as defined in Item 407 of Regulation S-K promulgated by the SEC.
 Each of Messrs.
-Woodrum and Petrelli further qualified as "independent" in accordance with the applicable regulations of the NYSE MKT.
-The Audit Committee met four times during the fiscal year ending December 31, 2013.
+Woodrum, Petrelli and McCabe further qualified as "independent" in accordance with the applicable regulations of the NYSE MKT definition of independent director set forth in the Company Guide, Part 8, Section 803(A).
+The Audit Committee met four times during the fiscal year ending December 31, 2014.